Microsoft Word DOCX – export config usage

 </heading>

-The <heading> element defines the mapping between the PageSeeder heading level and the Word heading style.
 By default, every heading level maps to the equivalent heading style (heading level 1 to heading 1 style, heading level 2 to heading 2 style...).
-Or each PSML heading level can be transformed into an arbitrary DOCX style.
+Alternatively, each PSML heading level can be transformed into an arbitrary DOCX style.

 If the heading is numbered, or has a prefix, it can be transformed into a fieldcode in the output.
 This is defined by a <fieldcode> element under the corresponding level/numbered or level/prefix.